 The skills barrier, however, takes much longer to overcome.
 It relies on people being open and flexible and having the skill set to back up this more open mindset.
 It also relies on the ability to find the balance between local and global power and influence, and on people building a global network to get things done.
 These things take much longer and require significant transformation in the way people work together.

-So, as organizations become more global and more integrated, they need to make sure that they equip every part of the world with the skill set to enable collaboration across barriers of distance, culture, time zones and technology and the ability to work together in complex organisation structures such as the matrix.
+So, as organizations become more global and more integrated, they need to make sure that they equip every part of the world with the skill set to enable collaboration across barriers of distance, culture, time zones and technology and the ability to work together in complex organization structures such as the matrix.

 If we don’t, we may inhibit the ability of these regions to integrate into the global structure and miss out on the benefits of their perspectives and contributions.
 This won’t happen overnight and through trial and error: it needs to be managed.